 Providing businesses with the best possible solutions for coding and marking their products requires an in-depth knowledge of new and emerging packaging trends.
 At the Domino Laser Academy in Hamburg, Domino’s experts are involved in continual research and experimentation into new substrates.

-“We spend a lot of time analysing new packaging materials – both through customer requests and our own investigative work,” says Dr. Stefan Stadler, Team Lead at the Domino Laser Academy.
+“We spend a lot of time analyzing new packaging materials – both through customer requests and our own investigative work,” says Dr. Stefan Stadler, Team Lead at the Domino Laser Academy.

 “However, we predict that in the coming years, requests for compostable solutions will become more prominent – and so we want to ensure that we are ready to advise customers and provide a solution for these new materials.”